luowei/LWSnapshot/README.md

 ## License

-libSnapshot is available under the MIT license.
+LWSnapshot is available under the MIT license.
 See the LICENSE file for more info.